The big picture around data center environmental impacts

 Colocation Data Centers

-A colocation data center is a facility owned and operated by a real estate company that rents out the physical data center space to third parties (e.g. corporations) to place their servers and other network equipment.
+A colocation data center is a facility owned and operated by a real estate company that rents out the physical data center space to third parties (e.g. corporations) for them to place their servers and other network equipment.
 These third parties owning IT equipment within such a data center are said to be colocated within the data center.
-This is useful to organizations that may not have the resources needed to maintain their own enterprise data center or simply find it more cost-efficient to do externally.
-The non-IT equipment at the colocation center might be shared by all its customers.
+This is useful to organizations that may not have the resources needed to maintain their own enterprise data center, or simply find it more cost-efficient or otherwise advantageous to do externally.
+Notably, the non-IT equipment at the colocation center might be shared by all its tenants.

-In practice companies both in the ICT and non-ICT sectors may utilize colocation data centers.
+In practice companies operating both in the ICT and the non-ICT sectors may utilize colocation data centers and many of even the largest technology companies do so.

 Edge Data Centers

 An Edge Data Center 13 is an emerging class of smaller sized data centers that are located closer to end-users, with the primary motivation to address network latency requirements.
-While the most energy intensive applications (large LLM models etc.) are currently developed in large centralized data centers, these alternative designs may become more important in the future with the development of more localized patterns.
-The smaller size of such centers is correspondingly matched by their larger numbers.
+While the most energy intensive applications (the training of large LLM models etc.) are currently developed in large centralized data centers, these alternative designs may become more important in the future with the development of more localized patterns of utilization.
+NB: The smaller size of such centers is correspondingly matched by their larger numbers, thus their footprint need not necessarily be smaller.

 Cloud Data Centers

-Indicatively the NACE classification suggest the following services:
+Indicatively the NACE classification referenced above suggests the following services as characteristic of cloud data centers:

 • provision of computing infrastructure, including cloud infrastructure and platform provision (IaaS, PaaS)